Frequently Asked Questions

 After you register your child online, you will receive an email with your child’s completed application form and a link to the waiver.
 After you have received this email, download the waiver and submit it along with your deposit to the following address:

-When your waiver and deposit are received by Blue Skies Arts Camp, your child’s spot will be held.
+The waiver and fee may be sent by mail OR the waiver may be signed, scanned and emailed.
+The fee may be e-transferred to Susan Walker firstname.lastname@example.org – the password is kids.
+When your waiver and deposit are received by Blue Skies Kids Arts Camp, your child’s spot will be held.
 If you are placed on a waiting list, we will inform you.
 Shortly after the deposit/waiver due date, some spots may open, and we will update you regarding the status of your application.

-What kinds of activities are there at Blue Skies Arts Camp?
+5. What kinds of activities are there at Blue Skies Kids Arts Camp?

 Activities vary and are usually a combination of active (drama, band, dance, choir) and hands-on (material, visual, and graphic arts).
 There are five course choices and campers will participate in three.
 We ask campers to rank their course choices from 1-5, and we will do our best to accommodate these choices, although it sometimes works out that they do not get a desired course.

-What should my child bring to Blue Skies Arts Day Camp?
+6. What should my child bring to Blue Skies Kids Arts Camp?

 Your child should bring: lunch and water; sunhat, sunscreen, bug spray and/or bug sticky patches; weather appropriate clothing (rain gear); and extra clothing.